Pat Watkins: Professional career

-Pre-draft

-At the NFL Scouting Combine in February 2006, Watkins measured in at 6-foot-5 and 211 pounds, while posting a 40-yard-dash times of 4.42 seconds.

 Dallas Cowboys

-Watkins was selected by the Dallas Cowboys in the fifth round (138th overall) of the 2006 NFL Draft.
+Watkins was selected by the Dallas Cowboys in the fifth round (138th overall) of the 2006 NFL draft.
 As a rookie, he appeared in 14 games with 9 starts.
 He registered 49 tackles (led rookies in the NFL), 3 interceptions (second among rookies in the NFL), 6 passes defensed, 4 special teams tackles, 2 forced fumbles and one fumble recovery.
 He also became one of the tallest safeties in NFL history.
 He was declared inactive in the fifth and sixth games, as Keith Davis took over the starting position for the next 6 contests.
 He returned to action in the tenth game against the Arizona Cardinals in a backup role, making his first career interception.

 In 2007, he became a core special teams player as a gunner.
 He posted 30 tackles, one interception, 3 passes defensed, 25 special teams tackles (led the team) and also returned a blocked field goal 68 yards for a touchdown against the Minnesota Vikings.
 He missed 2 games with an ankle injury.

 In 2008, he was moved from free to strong safety, but he didn't demonstrate the tackle technique needed for run support, finishing with 15 tackles, 9 special teams tackles (eighth on the team).
 He missed 8 games with a neck injury and was placed on the injured reserve list on December 2.

 In 2009, he collected 22 tackles and 18 special teams tackles (second on the team).
 He appeared in 13 games with one start, before spraining his left PCL in the thirteenth game.
 He missed the remainder of the regular season, but returned for the playoffs.

 On August 30, 2010, he was released after missing the first 3 preseason games with a knee injury.